CristopherGit-code/ui-protocol/README.md

 The [react application](ui-protocol/protocol-ag-ui/src/app/page.tsx) is integrating react components along with *Copilotkit* UI.
 Implements different functions to connect to the agent in the python server and receive the streaming responses.

 ## Basic walkthrough

+- [Demo Video](walkthrough/AG-UI-demo.mp4) Demo video of the different front packages and comparison of the default Copilotkit with custom UI component reader
+- [Architecture](walkthrough/AG-UI-protocol-architecture.png) Basic architecture of the protocol and read event to generate the components.